texhour/texhour.github.io/about.md

 ## Thanks

-We thank [River Valley Technologies](https://rivervalley.io/) for funding our Zoopm license for 2022--23.
+We thank [River Valley Technologies](https://rivervalley.io/) for funding our Zoop license for 2022--23.
 This license allows us to have meetings lasting longer than an hour, and to record these meetings.